 - Compare different card offers (and other sorts of loans) and determine which one works best for you, keeping in mind that even if balance transfer cards offer introductory zero-interest periods, you don’t want to rack up additional debt.

-There are many different types of credit cards to choose from, and some come with more rewards and perks than others.
-But one type of credit card—a balance transfer credit card—is designed to help you pay down existing balances you have on other cards.
+There are many types of credit cards to choose from, and some come with more rewards and perks than others.
+One type, a balance transfer credit card, is even designed to help you pay down existing balances you have on other credit cards.

-Ideally, you get a balance transfer credit card to secure a 0 percent APR for a limited time then quickly pay down as much debt as you can.
-However, there are situations where one balance transfer card might be considerably better for you than others, so you’ll want to take time to compare options before you apply.
+Ideally, you secure a 0 percent APR for a limited time, then quickly pay down as much debt as possible in that window.
+Balance transfer cards come with different introductory periods and subsequent APRs — and potentially a variety of additional perks — so take the time to compare options before you apply.

-If you’re wondering how to choose a balance transfer credit card, here are the most important factors to keep in mind.
+If you’re wondering how to choose a balance transfer credit card, here are the most important considerations.

 Check your credit score

-The best balance transfer credit cards are typically only available to consumers with very good or excellent credit, or those with a FICO score of 740 or above.
-However, you may also be able to be approved with a “good” FICO score in the 670 to 739 range.
+The best balance transfer cards are typically available only to consumers with very good or excellent credit, or those with a FICO score of 740 or above.
+However, you may also be approved with a “good” FICO score in the 670 to 739 range.

-Also note that balance transfer credit cards for poor credit exist, though they come with less attractive terms and conditions for paying down debt.
+Also, note that balance transfer credit cards for poor credit exist, though they typically come with less attractive terms and conditions for paying down debt.

-Either way, it’s smart to see where you stand in terms of your credit score before you apply.
-Take steps to check your credit score for free and you’ll gain a better understanding of the cards you might qualify for.
+Either way, it’s wise to see where you stand in terms of your credit score before you apply.
+Check your credit score for free to gain a better understanding of the cards you might qualify for.